Peon rapes teenage friend at Delhi government hospital | Law-Order

 - India

-A 25-year-old peon at a Delhi government hospital was arrested for allegedly raping a teenage girl in one of its rooms, police said on Friday.
-According to police, GTB Enclave police station on Thursday received information that a girl has been raped by her neighbour in a room at Rajiv Gandhi Super Speciality Hospital in northeast Delhi.
-In her statement the victim said both of them were friends, a senior police officer said, adding that the girl had called him to meet at the hospital.
-The alleged took her to a room and allegedly raped her, he said.
-The girl has been medically examined and a case under section 376 (punishment for rape) under the Indian Penal Code (IPC) and section 4 Protection of Children from Sexual Offences (POCSO) Act has been registered.
+A 25-year-old peon at a Delhi government hospital was apprehended for allegedly raping a teenage girl in one of its rooms, police said on Friday.
+According to an official, GTB Enclave police station on Thursday received information that a girl has been raped by her neighbour in a room at the Rajiv Gandhi Super Speciality Hospital in northeast Delhi.
+In her statement, the victim said both of them were friends, a senior police officer said, adding that the girl who was at the hospital had called him to meet.
+The youth took her to a room and allegedly raped her, he said.
+The girl has been medically examined and a case under section 376 (punishment for rape) of the Indian Penal Code (IPC) and section 4 of the Protection of Children from Sexual Offences (POCSO) Act has been registered, police said.

+In another incident from the same region, a 12-year-old girl was allegedly sexually assaulted by her uncle in her house, police said.
+The accused has been arrested and sent to judicial custody, police added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)